AgoraIO-Community/agora-rest-client-go/README.md

 	config := &agora.Config{
 		AppID:      appId,
 		Credential: auth.NewBasicAuthCredential(username, password),
 		// Specify the region where the server is located.
-Options include CNArea, EUArea, APArea, USArea.
+Options include CN, EU, AP, US.
 		// The client will automatically switch to use the best domain based on the configured region.
-		RegionCode: region.CNArea,
+		DomainArea: domain.CN,
 		// Specify the log output level.
 Options include DebugLevel, InfoLevel, WarningLevel, ErrLevel.
 		// To disable log output, set logger to DiscardLogger.
 		Logger: agoraLogger.NewDefaultLogger(agoraLogger.DebugLevel),